 Complications and disabilities caused by HIE may not be readily noticeable.
 The challenges a child born with HIE can face range from developmental delays and gross and fine motor impairment to lifelong issues such as:

-If your child has been the victim of HIE, please contact us today.
-You can use the contact form on this page or call us at (440) 252-4399 to schedule a free initial consultation today.
+If your child has suffered a birth injury, please contact us today.
+You can use the contact form on this page or call us at (440) 252-4399 to schedule a free consultation.
 The Becker Law Firm accepts cases on a contingency basis, meaning you will not be charged unless we win your case.